jiajunhe98/Probabilistic-Graphical-Models-and-Gaussian-Mixture-Models/README.md

 # Probabilistic Graphical Models & Gaussian Mixture Models

 This repository summaries basic principles and technologies in Probabilistic Graphical Models and uses Gaussian Mixture Models as an example to illustrate these basic ideas.
+Comments and discussion are highly appreciated!

 **This repository contains**: